cloudmesh-community/sp19-222-90/project-report/report.md

 :warning: in review

+:wave: donet use the words above and below to refer to your images, as they are neither on the ceiling, nor on the floow ;-)

 :wave: cite that REST figure I can show you how if you point me toward the ref

 :wave: lets type the equation out and crop it out of the figure.
 I can showcase this for you if you prefer otherwise look at your classmates papers to see syntax